Gábor Nógrádi: Book tours

 Gabor Nogradi has become famous for personally reaching out to his readers in the form of lectures and author/reader meetings in primary schools and local libraries across Hungary, Austria, Slovakia and Slovenia.
 He is willing to travel to "any village with a zip code," when he is invited to a school or library to deliver his message.
 His talks include overcoming obstacles in life, exploring talents, and the importance of reading literature for pleasure in the growth of a child.
 Over the past decade, he has conducted 800+ lectures and personally met over 40,000 of his loyal readers, an accomplishment that has never been done by any other children's book writer before.

 Personal life

-Nogradi now lives near Budapest, the capital of Hungary, with Krisztina, in a house overlooking the curve of the Danube.
+Nogradi lives in Göd, a small town near Budapest, the capital of Hungary, with Krisztina, in a house overlooking the curve of the Danube.
 He has two sons by his ex-wife, Judit Varhalmi.
 Both followed his path with their literary endeavors, although his older son, Gregory, became an opera singer, while his younger son Ben has pursued a career in public speaking.